 I’M WORRIED ABOUT X-RAYS.
 SHOULD I BE?

-No. While x-rays will be necessary during your endodontic treatment, we use an advanced non-film computerized system, called digital radiography, that produces radiation levels up to 90 percent lower than those of already low dose conventional dental x-rays.
+No. While x-rays will be necessary during your endodontic treatment, we use an advanced non-film computerized system, called digital radiography, that produces radiation levels up to 90% lower than those of already low dose conventional dental x-rays.
 These digital images can be optimized, archived, printed and sent to your dentist via e-mail or diskette.

 WHAT ABOUT INFECTION?